R1413/courses/appm6640/resources/syllabus.md

 This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the grader, and the instructor.
-Rather than emailing questions to the teaching staff, we encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, email team@piazza.com.
+The system is highly catered to getting you help fast and efficiently from classmates, the grader, and the instructor. **Rather than emailing me questions, I request that you to post your questions on Piazza**.
+If your question is of a private nature, Piazza allows you to send me a private message.
 It is your responsibility to check the web page on a regular basis.
 Here you will find detailed information such as news, homework assignments and solutions, and instructor office hours.